varun-seth/quizdown-js/public/demo.md

 How many options can be correct in a single-choice question?

 - [x] Only one option is correct.
-- [ ] Multiple answers can be correct.
+- [ ] Multiple options can be correct.
 - [ ] None of the above.

 ## Sequence Question